mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/addon-repositories/index.md

 The `ClusterConfiguration` consists of several parts, including the configuration of the kubernetes version and the `addons` configuration.

 Addons are configured by referencing an addon repository.
-Konvoy comes configured with the <a href="https://github.com/mesosphere/kubernetes-base-addons" target="_blank">kubernetes-base-addons repository</a>.
+Konvoy comes configured with the [kubernetes-base-addons repository][addons_repo].
 This repository provides all the addons that make Konvoy an enterprise grade distribution, ready for day two operations.

 Konvoy partners and users can create their own addon repositories.
 For example, a storage partner can create an addon repository to provide their CSI storage provisioner.
 A user can create an addon repository to meet the requirement that all clusters created, in their organization, run specific services.